yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics/ybmaster.md

 The [YB-Master](../../../architecture/concepts/yb-master/) hosts system metadata, records about tables in the system and locations of their tablets, users, roles, permissions, and so on.
 YB-Masters are also responsible for coordinating background operations such as schema changes, handling addition and removal of nodes from the cluster, automatic re-replication of data on permanent failures, and so on.

 All handler latency metrics include additional attributes.
-Refer to [Latency metric attributes](../throughput/#latency-metric-attributes).
+Refer to [Throughput and latency](../throughput/).

 The following are key metrics for evaluating YB-Master performance.